Agile-Labs-Tech/agilelabs-isms-policy/17 ISMS ICT procurement policy/README.md

 # Procedures

 1. ISM will go through a selection and evaluation process to select the vendors for the supply of the OA PCs and workstations.
 This process may be conducted annually or at a frequency decided by the ISM.
-2. The appointed vendors shall enter into a contractual agreement with Agile Lab – to supply the PCs and workstations at agreed prices, which shall be valid for the duration of the contract.
+2. The appointed vendors shall enter into a contractual agreement with Agile Labs – to supply the PCs and workstations at agreed prices, which shall be valid for the duration of the contract.
 The appointed vendors may supply the PCs and workstations at prices lower than the contracted price.
 The appointed vendors may not supply the PCs and workstations at prices higher than the contracted pricing.
 3. TL shall specify the models for ICT hardware and software.
 4. Purchase requisitions for office automation (OA) laptop, desktop personal computers (PCs), and Apple iMacs or Macbook Pros for workstations shall be restricted to pre-approved models specified by TL.
 5. For ICT hardware and software other than OA PCs and workstations, users shall specify the usage requirements and features.